What Is a Why Us Essay

 How will opportunities at Purdue support your interests, both in and out of the classroom? (max 100 words)

 Before you sit down to write your response, consider how a college would use this prompt – what information do they hope to get out of it?
 Remember that any essay a college requires is one that they have to spend time reading.
-In fact, in 2020 Georgia Tech dropped the long Common App Personal Statement in favor of only requiring two “supplemental” essays, including their version of the Why Us? essay.
 Georgia Tech is explicit about why they use this prompt (and their explanation would apply to many other colleges).

 The traits of a strong essay include ones that:

-One reason this is an often used prompt is that colleges are interested in accepting students who will actually enroll.
+One reason colleges often include this type of prompt is they want to admit students who will actually enroll.
 This is something they keep close track of and try to predict accurately, especially as numbers of applications increase.
 Yield is the ratio of students who attend to students who are accepted.
-It is usually expressed as a percentage.
+So a yield of 20% would mean than 20% of the students admitted to a college chose to enroll as students.
 When colleges do a poor job of predicting yield, they either have a class that is smaller than desired (with lower tuition revenues) or a class that is larger than expected (causing shortages in housing and seats in classes).
-Asking students to directly express why they think a college is a good fit helps to distinguish between students who are likely to arrive in fall and those who applied based on a rankings list, because their friends are applying, or because a parent said they should.
+Asking students to directly express why they think a college is a good fit helps to distinguish between students who are likely to arrive in fall.
+Students who apply based on a rankings list, because their friends are applying, or because a parent said they should will often struggle to write a Why Us essay.

 Try to draw strong connections between your interests and the opportunities at the college.
 When you read about academic programs, extracurricular activities or unique opportunities at the college, which make you think, “Hey, if I were there I could…” Which opportunities light you up and what ideas do they spark?